 New Safaris Are Lessons in Ecology

-While in the Mokoloti Nature Reserve outside of Gaberone, Botswana, Rob stroked this cheetah.
+While in the Mokoloti Nature Reserve outside of Gaberone, Botswana, Rob stroked a cheetah.

 Our concept of safari was influenced by Hemingway’s Snows of Kilimanjaro and later by Out of Africa and the demonic lions in The Ghost and the Darkness.
 In far too many movies we saw the white hunter slaughter